wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 ![PowerShell](./media/virtual-machines-sql-server-business-intelligence/IC660119.gif) O script do PowerShell a seguir retorna a lista de imagens do Azure que contêm "SQL-Server" em ImageName:

 	# assumes you have already uploaded a management certificate to your Microsoft Azure Subscription.
-View the thumbprint value from the "settings" menu in Azure portal.
+View the thumbprint value from the "settings" menu in Azure classic portal.

 	$subscriptionID = ""    # REQUIRED: Provide your subscription ID.
 	$subscriptionName = "" # REQUIRED: Provide your subscription name.